jkcrull1/empolyee-managment-system/README.md

 # Employee Management System

-A simple Flask app for managing employee information using an SQLite database.
+A simple Flask app for managing employee information using an MYSQL database.

 ## Features